contiv/vpp/docs/dev-guide/POLICIES.md

     by VPPTCP

 With these transformations, the order in which the rules can be applied is more strict than when they originally arrived from the configurator - the order between PERMIT and DENY rules now matters.
 The renderer which applies the rules for the destination network stack has now only two valid options of ordering:
  1. Apply the rules in the exact same order as returned by the Cache for each table.
     Used by the ACL Renderer.
  2. Apply more-specific rule before less-specific ones, i.e. the **longest prefix match** algorithm.
     Used by the VPPTCP Renderer.

 #### Renderer cache

 Both VPPTCP and ACL renderer create their own instance of the same [Renderer Cache][cache-api].
 The cache maintains a snapshot of all rules currently rendered and allows to easily calculate the minimal set of changes that need to be applied in a given transaction.
 The rules are inserted into the cache as received from the configurator - unprocessed and split into ingress and egress sides.
 Internally the cache performs the transformations described [in the section above](#rule-transformations).
 The algorithm `CombineRules` is implemented by `RendererCacheTxn.buildLocalTable()`.
 The implementation is parametrized, destination to which the rules should be combined is selected during the cache initialization (egress for ACL, ingress for VPPTCP).

 The rules are grouped into tables represented by the type `ContivRuleTable` defined in the Cache [API][cache-api] and the full configuration is represented as a list of local tables, applied on the ingress or the egress side of pods, and a single global table - generated using the `BuildGlobalTable` algorithm implemented by `RendererCacheTxn.rebuildGlobalTable()`, applied onto the interfaces connecting the node with the rest of the cluster.

 The list of local tables is minimalistic in the sense that pods with the same set of rules will share the same local table.
 Whether shared tables are installed in one instance or as separate copies for each associated pod is up to the renderer.
-Usually this is determined by the capabilities of the destination network stack, e.g. VPP/ACL plugin allows to assign single ACL to multiple interfaces, but VPPTCP requires to build session rule table individually for each namespace.
+Usually this is determined by the capabilities of the destination network stack, e.g. VPP/ACL plugin allows to assign single ACL to multiple interfaces, but VPPTCP requires to build session rule table individually for each application namespace.

 #### ACL Renderer

 [ACL Renderer][acl-renderer] installs `ContivRule`s into VPP as ACLs from [VPP/ACP plugin][acl-plugin].
 The renderer uses the [cache](#renderer-cache)
 to convert ingress and egress rules into per-pod egress ACLs (local tables), each assigned to a TAP interface connecting the VPP with the corresponding pod, and a single egress ACL (global table) assigned to interfaces connecting the node with the rest of the cluster: GigE interfaces, the loop interface in the BD with VXLANs and the TAP interface connecting the VPP with the host.
 Pods with the same policy configuration share the same ACL.